syntevo/docs/src/SmartGit/Manual/GUI/Log.md

 The Log display has the following elements:

-- The [**Branches View**](Branches-view.md), allowing you to select which branches should be include in the log display.
+- The [Branches View](Branches-view.md), allowing you to select which branches should be include in the log display.
   Toggle a branch to include/exclude as necessary.
-- The [**Graph View**](Graph-View.md), showing a visualization of the commit history and the current HEAD references of the selected branches.
+- The [Graph View](Graph-View.md), showing a visualization of the commit history and the current HEAD references of the selected branches.
   You can select one or more commits on the graph to compare changes between commits.
-- The [**Commit View**](Commit-View.md), showing audit information about who and when a commit was authored, as well as the commit SHA and message.
+- The [Commit View](Commit-View.md), showing audit information about who and when a commit was authored, as well as the commit SHA and message.
 - The **Files View**, showing state of the files as at the time of the selected commit.
 - The **Changes View**, showing differences between commits.